ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - project presentations/extra - project presentation checklist.md

 - have a plan for the presentation
   - prepare what you're going to say/do
-  - have data ready (eg. images to upload)
+  - have data ready (e.g. images to upload)

 - focus on the cool things you have in your projects !!